Billing Costs to Customers

 When you use the Bill Costs to Customers feature, set a preference for invoices to include memos you enter on time and expense records.
 To set this preference, go to Setup > Accounting > Preferences > Accounting Preferences > Time & Expenses.
 Check the Copy Time Memos to Invoices and Copy Expense Memos to Invoices boxes and then click Save.

-If you want to classify billable costs by class or department, you must enable the Allow Per-Line Departments and Allow Per-Line Classes preferences at Setup > Accounting > Preferences > Accounting Preferences > General under Classifications.
+If you want to classify billable costs by class or department, enable the Allow Per-Line Departments and Allow Per-Line Classes preferences at Setup > Accounting > Preferences > Accounting Preferences > General under Classifications.

 To save time, you can create invoices in bulk for billable expenses, time, and items.
 For more information, read Invoicing Billable Customers.